 The concern of product returns may never be completely resolved.
 But the burden they create can be alleviated.

-But our greater mission is to help retailers optimize their businesses to complete in an Amazon vs. everyone world.
+But our greater mission is to help retailers optimize their businesses to compete in an Amazon vs. everyone world.

 We see product returns as a natural part of the ecommerce lifecycle - an event that can constantly be analyzed and improved.
 This is the onset of returns data.

 Just as sales data shows you what has worked, returns data can illustrate what didn’t work.

 Looking at both provides you a more comprehensive picture of your products and shoppers, as well as your own processes.